 Many yearly leases automatically convert to month to month leases after the original lease term.

 Of course, don’t forget to include the rental price and date that rent is due, terms regarding late charges, who will pay utilities, last month’s rent, the amount of the security deposit, and when and how the lease may be terminated.

 The above are by no means the only terms you must and should include in a lease.
 They are simply 3 important components of any rental agreement.
 Because it is the written contract between you and your tenant(s), it is critical that your rental agreement is complete and enforceable.
 If you are considering renting property —whether commercial or residential and need a rental agreement, consult with experienced real estate counsel.

 Real Estate Attorneys in Georgia.

-For more than 30 years, the law practice at the Law Offices of Mark Weinstein has been focused on all aspects of real estate law and litigation.
+Since 2001, the law practice at the Law Offices of Mark Weinstein has been focused on all aspects of real estate law and litigation.
 We are located in Cumming, Georgia, but we serve clients in and around Atlanta, Marietta, Roswell, Sandy Springs, Kennesaw, Forsyth County, and a number of other counties in Georgia.
-Call us at 770-888-7707, or contact us here, or send inquiries by e-mail to: email@example.com.
+Call us at 770-888-7707, or contact us here, or send inquiries by e-mail to: firstname.lastname@example.org.